Swedish Argentines: The Swedish Club

 The Swedish Club is located in Buenos Aires.
 It is centrally located in the seven-story Sweden House which also housed the Swedish Embassy between 1996 and 2016, and the Swedish Argentine Chamber of Commerce.
 In the Asociación Sueca restaurant and bar Swedish lunches are provided.
 Svenska Föreningen was founded in 1898 by a group of Swedish professionals.
 The Society had several different homes until the Swedish shipping magnate Axel Axelsson Johnson made a substantial donation for a building in 1920.

 Notable Swedes in Argentina

 Henrik Åberg and Carl August Kihlberg

-Henrik Åberg (Enrique Aberg) and Carl August Kihlberg (Carlos Kihlberg) were the designers of the Presidential Palace of Argentina, the Casa Rosada.
-They were also appointed as Argentina's first (and only) national architects in 1875; Åberg also drew the blueprints for various hospitals, the Museum of National History in La Plata, and the José de San Martín mausoleum inside Buenos Aires Cathedral on Plaza de Mayo.
+Henrik Åberg (Enrique Aberg) and Carl August Kihlberg (Carlos Kihlberg) were the designers of the Presidential palace of Argentina, the Casa Rosada.
+They were also appointed as Argentina's first (and only) national architects in 1875; Åberg also drew the blueprints for various hospitals, the Museum of National History in La Plata, and the José de San Martín mausoleum inside Buenos Aires Metropolitan Cathedral on Plaza de Mayo.